HumbertoBeng/Active-Directory-Project/README.md

 Once the installation finishes the server is going to restart.

-Now that the server has restarted and applied the configurations, noticed that that a new user has appeared in the logging screen.
+Now that the server has restarted and applied the configurations, noticed that a new user has appeared in the logging screen.
 This means that we successfully promoted our server to a Domain Controller.
 The next step would be creating some new users.

-In our Server Manager, we are going to select Tools in the top right corner and then select "Active Directory Users and Computers".
+In our Server Manager, we are going to select *Tools* in the top right corner and then select *Active Directory Users and Computers*.
 Refer to image 45.

 ![image](https://github.com/user-attachments/assets/7d177a6a-2131-4cc6-9fe2-50b61a695531)
 Image 45